smorzechowski/weho_pop_gen/README.md

 ```

 Next, I needed to soft clip reads for downstream ANGSD analyses because ANGSD is not able to account for the fact that forward and reverse reads may be overlapping.
-ANGSD tutorials generally recommend `bamUtil clipOverlap` for this, but I was finding that running this software created a lot of badmate flags, etc. when I ran `ValidateSamFile`.
+ANGSD tutorials generally recommend `bamUtil clipOverlap` for this, but I was finding that running this software created a lot of invalid CIGAR strings, etc. when I ran `ValidateSamFile`.
 It may have been because of software conflict, I'm not sure.
+[Others](https://github.com/statgen/bamUtil/issues/72) have discovered this issue as well.
 Regardless, I found another way to softclip reads with `fgbio ClimBam`, which seems to have worked great!

 ```

-# sort reads by query name for fgbio ClipBam
+# need to sort reads by query name for fgbio ClipBam
 # remove -u which uncompresses, I don't think we want that
 samtools sort -n -@ $CPU $DEDUP_DIR/${SAMPLE}_bwa_dedup.bam -o $DEDUP_DIR/${SAMPLE}_bwa_dedup_namesort.bam